HumanSheeple/godot_heightmap_module/README.md

-Dear Zylann, here's fork of the terrain module with a basic dummy brush_panel.
-Is that better than the lodseamdump now?
-Cheers --HumanSheeple
+Dear Zylann, I hope you appreciate all the hard work I have put in and made the brush panel back to status quo how it was from the GDScript prototype.